coq/roadmaps/text/roadmap-8.8.md

   [Branch](https://github.com/maximedenes/coq/tree/vm-clambda)

   Status: More cleaning and pluging Coqprime and Bignums on the data structures.

-- [ ] Deriving binding (Matthieu Sozeau)

-  This adds an official [Derive] command to Coq, on which plugins can plug their own derivers (implemented as they like, in ML, using tactics, ...)

-  Status: This is quite trivial, I'll send an email to coqdev and potentially interested third-parties (e.g. QuickChick devs) about the API we need to agree on for that by the end of december.

 - [X] `2: { ... }` (Théo Zimmermann)

   [PR](https://github.com/coq/coq/pull/6551)

-- [ ] Significant indentation mode (Théo Zimmermann)

-  Status: uncertain (lower priority than the point above and the one below).

 - [ ] `Lemma :=` (Théo Zimmermann)